shanglimin-dl/robo_imitate/xarm_bringup/scripts/README.md

 ```

->[!NOTE]e support two datasets in Parquet format, collected from both real and simulated environments.
+>[!NOTE] We support two datasets in Parquet format, collected from both real and simulated environments.
 You can find these datasets inside the imitation/data folder.
 Currently, we support the collection of:
   - **Images**: RGB images sized 224x224 pixels
   - **Current Pose and Actions**: Vectors containing six values in the format [x,y,z,yaw,pitch,roll].